jfricano/StreamOtter/docs/DEPLOYMENT.md

 - **One dedicated consumer group per source.** Never share it with another application.
 - **TLS termination.** Browsers use HTTPS/WSS at your reverse proxy or load balancer; the gateway can serve plain HTTP behind it.
-The proxy must forward WebSocket upgrades on the configured path (default `/streamotter/socket.io`).
+The proxy must forward WebSocket upgrades on the configured path (default `/streamotter/socket.io`) and pass the browser's `Origin` header unchanged.
 The transport is WebSocket-only, so sticky sessions are not required for Socket.IO's sake — but there is still only one gateway.
+See the verified recipe below.
 - **Kafka connections.** Verified: TLS with a supplied CA; TLS + SASL PLAIN, SCRAM-SHA-256, SCRAM-SHA-512 (Apache Kafka 4.1.2).
 Implemented but not verified here: TLS with the system trust store (`tls: {}`).
 Other broker versions are unverified.